Desertion: Desertion versus absence without leave

 People who are away for more than thirty days but return voluntarily or indicate a credible intent to return may still be considered AWOL.
 Those who are away for fewer than thirty days but can credibly be shown to have no intent to return (for example, by joining the armed forces of another country) may nevertheless be tried for desertion.
 On rare occasions, they may be tried for treason if enough evidence is found.

 There are similar concepts to desertion.
-Missing movement occurs when a member of the armed forces fails to arrive at the appointed time to deploy (or "move out") with their assigned unit, ship, or aircraft.
+Missing movement occurs when a member of the armed forces fails to arrive at the appointed time and place to deploy (or "move out") with their assigned unit, ship, or aircraft.
 In the United States Armed Forces, this is a violation of the Article 87 of the Uniform Code of Military Justice (UCMJ).
 The offense is similar to absence without leave but may draw more severe punishment.